As High Winds Approach for Thanksgiving, O&R Declares a Storm Watch

 To prepare for the severe weather, O&R electric and gas crews will be securing active work sites through the day Wednesday to prevent damage from the coming storm.

-To help understand the typical storm repair and power restoration process, please watch this video.
+The following video describes the typical storm repair and power restoration process: https://youtu.be/JeGU8ID4_m0

 There are several ways customers can report outages and check service restoration status: